top of page

 3. You must be a resident of either Calgary, Okotoks, Diamond Valley, High River, Chestermere, Priddis, Airdrie, or Bragg Creek

-4. You must sit the Duolingo English Test (DET) and obtain 130 points in each of the four components of the test within 6 weeks prior to admission to this program; those who score between 120 and 129 points may be considered if they successfully pass the interview with one of our Professional Development Liaison Nurses.
+4. Unless you have completed your BScN or BN in a jurisdiction where English is the only official language*, or you have completed a CRNA-approved Bridging Program in Alberta, you must sit the Duolingo English Test (DET) and obtain 130 points in each of the four components of the test within 6 weeks prior to admission to this program; those who score between 120 and 129 points may be considered if they successfully pass the interview with one of our Professional Development Liaison Nurses.
 Alternatively, you may choose to sit the Pearson Test of English (PTE) and obtain a minimum of 66 points overall (58-63 Listening, 59-64 Reading, 67-82 Speaking, 69-67 Writing); those who score between 55 and 65 points overall may be considered if they successfully pass the interview with one of our Professional Development Liaison Nurses. - WE DO NOT ACCEPT ANY OTHER ENGLISH TEST RESULTS FOR ENTRY TO THIS PROGRAM(Remember to list Cranston Ridge Medical Clinic as the institution to receive your score)

 5. You must pass our interview and all stages of our hiring process